austinzheng/austinzheng.github.io/_posts/2015-09-23-pmatch-control-flow.md

 }
 {% endhighlight %}

 ### Qualifying with `where` clauses

-As with any `case` in a `switch` statement, a `where` clause can optionally follow a pattern to provide additional constraints.
+As with any `case` in a `switch` statement, a `where` clause can optionally follow a pattern to provide an additional constraint.
 Let's modify the `getObjectInArray:atIndex:` function from the previous example:

 {% highlight swift %}
 func getObjectInArray<T>(array: [T], atIndex index: Number) -> T? {